 Using services without paying for them is also considered theft.

-At SMA Law Group, we aggressively defend people who have been charged with any of the following theft-related crimes:
+At SMT Legal, we aggressively defend people who have been charged with any of the following theft-related crimes:

 When the amount of the item stolen is: